pikonha/pikonha/README.md

 My name is Lucas Picollo and I'm from Florianopolis, SC - Brasil.
 I have been working with software since 2016 where I faced some great challenges and many new technologies and today I treat the tools I know as a way to solve problems and generate value for everyone involved.

-## 🔭 I’m currently working at Geekhunter as a Fullstack Software Engineer
+## 🔭 I’m a Fullstack Software Engineer at Geekhunter

 Here at Geekhunter we have a Marketplace built with Rails which is our main apllication, along with that we have some services built with Python, React and several AWS solutions such as SQS, Lambda and Api Gateway.